 Manny: It is going to get increasingly difficult for the opposition to have a voice because Chávez is shutting down anyone (Radio Caracas Television, for example) who questions or opposes him.
 And he pulls the puppet strings of his media without fail.
 Watch some of his “interviews†with them and he rarely allows them to speak.
 No one challenges his answers or his asinine statements.

 What’s worse, he’s got plenty of American media personalities and pseudo-celebrities hoodwinked.
-Witness the inane interview Barbara Walters did of him recently.
+Witness the inane Barbara Walters did of him recently.
 She’s a joke and her interview proved it.
 It was painfully embarrassing to watch and she never asked why the overall poverty is the same despite his “socialism†or why he wants to shut the free press, etc. But she did get serenaded by Chávez and got lots of appropriate pictures of poor people.

 Sorry to rant about this, but I’ve got to make one more observation about her “report” from Venezuela.
 In it she chastised the Venezuelan wealthy for living on large estates with tall fences and occasionally barbed wire to keep people out.
 Whatever.
 My guess is that Walters lives in a building or compound that has security guards and fences.
 As I said in a blog at The Detroit News: “When you live in glass mansions…”